Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Experiments

-Using \texttt{gpt-3.5-turbo} under the zero-shot setting, we experimented on MGSM, XNLI, and FLORES* in various languages, including both high- and low-resource languages.
-The outcomes are presented in Table ~\ref{tab:ablation}, indicating that XLT surpasses almost all the variants, thereby validating the effectiveness and reasonableness of \our{}.
+The outcomes are presented in Table~\ref{tab:ablation}, indicating that XLT surpasses almost all the variants, thereby validating the effectiveness and reasonableness of our proposed XLT method.

-\paragraph{The effectiveness of each instruction.} The results from the "Instruction Ablation" row indicate that: (1) \textit{Cross-lingual Thinking} yields more significant gains compared to other instructions.
-This suggests that the LLM's ability of cross-lingual thinking is activated, allowing it to utilize its knowledge and skills in English to solve tasks effectively; (2) Removing \textit{ Role Assigning} from \our{} impedes the model's understanding of the ultimate goal for diverse multilingual tasks, highlighting the task transferability of \our{}; and (3) the better performance of \our{} can also be attributed to \textit{CoT Task Solving}, which requires the model to respond to complex instructions in a step-by-step manner.
+\paragraph{The effectiveness of each instruction.} The results from the ``Instruction Ablation" row indicate that: (1) \textit{Cross-lingual Thinking} yields more significant gains compared to other instructions.
+This suggests that the LLM's ability of cross-lingual thinking is activated, allowing it to utilize its knowledge in English to solve tasks effectively; (2) Removing \textit{Role Assigning} from XLT impedes the model's understanding of the ultimate goal for diverse multilingual tasks, highlighting the task transferability of XLT; and (3) the better performance of XLT can also be attributed to \textit{CoT Task Solving}, which requires the model to respond to complex instructions in a step-by-step manner.

-\paragraph{The order of logical instructions.} The performance drop is evident when the order of our designed logical instructions is switched, as shown in the "Instruction Order" row.
-When designing \our{}, we have taken into account the process by which humans solve multilingual problems, and this experiment further confirms the optimum order of our \our{} template.
-As recommended by OpenAI, we should first assign the role of the LLM to inform the abstract task information.
-Placing the \textit{Role Assigning} instruction at the end may confuse the model initially.
+\paragraph{The order of logical instructions.} The performance drop is evident when the order of our designed logical instructions is switched.
+When designing XLT, we have taken into account the process by which humans solve multilingual problems, and this experiment further confirms the optimum order of our XLT template.
+Placing the \textit{Role Assigning} instruction later may confuse the model initially.
 Additionally, conducting \textit{Cross-lingual Thinking} before \textit{Task Analyzing} is crucial since we rely on the English task-solving abilities of LLMs to handle multilingual tasks.

-\paragraph{The robustness of word choice for rephrasing keywords.} As shown in the ``Rephrasing Word'' row, we can find that different words indeed affect the performance of \our{}, but it is less sensitive to the other variants.
-Through experimentation, we have determined that "repeat" yields better results for text summarization and machine translation, while "retell" is more suitable for the remaining five tasks.
-Although different word choices can affect the outcome, the overall performance remains consistently higher than the baseline.
-Our aim is to provide \our{} with a more unified template, while still allowing users to fine-tune specific keywords for optimal performance in their tasks.
+\paragraph{The robustness of word choice for rephrasing keywords.} We can find that different words indeed affect the performance of XLT, but it is less sensitive to the other variants.
+Through experimentation, we have determined that ``repeat" yields better results for text summarization and machine translation, while ``retell" is more suitable for the remaining five tasks.
+Our aim is to provide XLT with a more unified template, while still allowing users to fine-tune specific keywords for optimal performance in their tasks.